citp/privacy-policy-historical/c/ca/cas/cash2flow.com.md

-> *The following text is extracted and transformed from the cash2flow.com privacy policy that was archived on 2013-12-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131210175726id_/http%3A//cash2flow.com/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cash2flow.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625071157id_/http%3A//www.cash2flow.com/privacypolicy.html) for the most accurate reproduction.*

 #

 **What kind of personal information cash2flow.com collects and how it is collected** ::

-The **cash2flow.com** **Network (heretofore referred to simply as** cash2flow.com **)** **** collects personal information from a variety of sources, including from members of the public, advertisers, prospective members, 100% voluntary double opt-in lists and business partners.
+The **cash2flow.com** **Network (heretofore referred to simply as** cash2flow.com **)** **** collects personal information from prospective members via a 100% voluntary double opt-in lists and and voluntary submission of information of members or prospective members.

 In general, the personal information **cash2flow.com** collects includes (but is not limited to) name, address, contact details,  in some cases membership of professional associations. **Cash2Flow.com** does not collect or store financial information, including credit card information, banking details or income information.